Built in Switzerland · Private by architecture · Neutral by jurisdiction

 Built in Zug · Hosted on Swiss-sovereign infrastructure

-Meanwhile, what the room knows lives everywhere
+Meanwhile, what the group knows lives everywhere

 and what it decided lives in no one place at all.